Mistletoe Extracts (PDQ®)–Patient Version

 What preclinical (laboratory or animal) studies have been conducted using mistletoe?

-Studies testing mistletoe's ability to stop cancer cell growth in animals have yielded mixed and inconsistent results, depending on the extract used, the dose tested, the way it was given, and the type of cancer studied.
-Results of a few animal studies have suggested that mistletoe may be useful in decreasing the side effects of standard anticancer therapy, such as chemotherapy and radiation therapy, and that it counteracts the effects of drugs used to suppress the immune system, such as cortisone.
+Studies testing mistletoe's ability to stop cancer cell growth in animals have yielded mixed and inconsistent results, depending on the extract used, the dose tested, the way it was given (injected under the skin or into the peritoneal cavity), and the type of cancer studied.

 Have any clinical trials (research studies with people) been conducted using